dvangennip/transcriber/README.md

 * 1 + 2 + 3: Adjust playback speed (-, reset, +).
 * 8: Insert timestamp at cursor position.

-Without a numpad available, such as on most laptops, this poses problems as no ordinary keys could be repurposed.
-This tool probably isn't too useful in combination with a numpad-less keyboard.
+Without a numpad available, such as on most laptops, you can use `ctrl` + the regular numbers on top.

 ## Accepted audio files